 Working with a qualified attorney is a good first step toward reducing the number of Miami deportations resulting from the use of EDDIE and other aggressive tactics.
 Your Miami immigration lawyer can assist you with correcting your immigration status and with going through the process necessary to become a legal permanent resident of the United States.
 This can provide you with added peace of mind and increased options when dealing with ICE and other federal immigration agencies.

 If you need a qualified and knowledgeable Miami immigration lawyer, Pozo Goldstein offers expert representation for you and your family members.
 With a former judge and two former immigration prosecutors on our team, we can deliver the best and most practical solutions for you in avoiding Miami deportations and dealing with your immigration issues effectively.
-Give us a call today at 305-856-0400 to request a free initial consultation with our team.
+Give us a call today at 305-856-0400 to request an initial consultation with our team.
 We are here to help you protect your own American dream.